freddieb12345/BudgetTracker/README.md

 ## Description

-Keep track of all your workouts for the week using Budget Tracker.
-Budget tracker logs all of your workouts for the week and displays them on your dashboard through 4 different graphs.
+Keep track of everything you spend and earn to help you save and keep on top of your finances.

 ## Table of Contents